jeremy-qin/jeremy-qin.github.io/_pages/about.md

 I am a second-year M.Sc. research student in Computer Science at Université de Montréal, Mila and CRCHUM, co-advised by Prof. Bang Liu and Dr. Quoc Nguyen as part of the Applied Computational Linguistics Lab.
 I am also an incoming PhD student at the Max-Planck Institute for Intelligent Systems and the Ellis Institute of Tubingen under the supervision of Prof. Maksym Andriushchenko.

 I am a researcher in machine learning interpretability, representation engineering, and AI safety.
-My current work explores how large language models (LLMs) can be aligned and calibrated by leveraging insights from model interpretability with a focus on concept-based explanations.
+During my Masters, I mainly explored how large language models (LLMs) can be aligned and calibrated by leveraging insights from model interpretability with a focus on concept-based explanations.
+Currently, I am working on understanding and evaluating the long-horizon capabilities of AI Agents, with particular emphasis on understanding and quantifying potential risks associated with increasingly autonomous AI systems.

 I am broadly interested in:

 - Representation learning
 - Concept-based Explainability (TCAV, CAVs, Activation Steering)
 - Actionable Interpretability
-- LLM Alignment
+- AI Safety/LLM Alignment

 During my undergraduate and graduate studies, I also led the UdeM AI undergraduate club to participate in many networking and conference events as well as participated in many volunteering initiatives.
 Outside of research, I am a big fan of racket sports.